Congressional Black Caucus members to lead discussion about the future of Tulsa

 Sessions will run from 10 a.m. to 4 p.m. at Booker T. Washington High School, 1514 E. Zion St.

-The discussions will be hosted by members of the Congressional Black Caucus: U.S. Rep. Steven Horsford of Nevada, Rep. Terri Sewell of Alabama and Rep. Sheila Jackson Lee of Texas.
+The discussions will be hosted by Congressional Black Caucus members U.S. Rep. Steven Horsford, D-Nev.; Rep. Terri Sewell, A-Ala.; and Rep. Sheila Jackson Lee, D-Texas.